Introduction

 That said, the problem is that current legislation leaves too much room for interpretation, as evidenced by the lack of enforcement of the pimping and human trafficking provisions against pornography producers to date.

-In parallel with the above-mentioned inquiry, another inquiry (Ut ur utsatthet, Out of Vulnerability) was also appointed to look into exit programs for children and adults who have been exploited in prostitution.
-It also presented its report (SOU 2023:97) in the fall of 2023.
-One of the most important proposals was that specialized low-threshold services should be introduced for vulnerable people throughout the country.
+In parallel with the aforementioned inquiry, the inquiry“Out of Vulnerability”was also established to address exit programs for children and adults who have been exploited in prostitution.
+The report (SOU 2023:97) was presented in the fall of 2023.
+One of the most important proposals was that specialized, low-threshold services for vulnerable individuals should be introduced throughout the country.

 Ban on digital sex purchases

-The Jönköping District Court was also hesitant in its response: "The expansion of Section 11 further blurs the line between what is criminalized, such as the purchase of sexual acts, and what is protected by the constitution in the form of pornography production.
-A question for the legislator is how much broader the criminalized area can become before there is reason to review the constitutional protection of pornography production." (source: Jönköping District Court, Dnr Ju2023/02590 p.
-2.)
+The Jönköping District Court also expressed reservations in its response: “By expanding Section 11, the line between what is criminalized—such as the purchase of sexual acts—and what is constitutionally protected—in the form of pornography production—is further blurred.
+A question for the legislature is how much broader the criminalized area can become before there is reason to review the constitutional protection of pornography production.” (source: Jönköping District Court, Ref.
+No. Ju2023/02590, p.
+2).

-The latest research report, 'Invisible Victims', produced by researchers at Marie Cederschiöld University College on behalf of the aforementioned investigation, concludes that the harm and seriousness of sexual acts in exchange for compensation are comparable, regardless of whether the acts are digital or physical.
+The latest research report, "Invisible Victims," produced by researchers at Marie Cederschiöld University College on behalf of the aforementioned investigation, concludes that the harm and seriousness of sexual acts in exchange for compensation are comparable, regardless of whether the acts are digital or physical.
 The study emphasizes the importance of treating sexual exploitation on digital platforms with the same seriousness as physical sex purchases, to ensure that all victims receive adequate protection.

 Possible ways forward